Intentional Worship Experience

 The Christmas Pageant

-The Christmas pageant is held at 4 PM on Christmas Eve.
+The Christmas pageant this year will be held at a new time, 10:30 am on Christmas Eve, Sunday, December 24.
 At this time, the children of the church assemble to tell the story of Christ’s birth.
 Rehearsals for the pageant are held on the five Saturday mornings before Christmas Eve.
 Rehearsals are typically held from 9-12, with some variation for preschool children, who are usually cast as “animals” and for children who would like to be “dancing angels”.
 Children who might not be interested in an acting role may find it fun to be part of the “props” crew.
 Older teens may enjoy mentoring younger participants by helping with the pageant.